Rourke Chartier

-Rourke Chartier (born April 3, 1996) is a Canadian professional ice hockey player who is currently playing with the Belleville Senators of the American Hockey League (AHL) while under contract to the Ottawa Senators of the National Hockey League (NHL).
-Chartier was selected by the San Jose Sharks in the 5th round (149th overall) of the 2014 NHL Entry Draft.
+Rourke Chartier (born April 3, 1996) is a Canadian professional ice hockey player who is currently playing with HC CSKA Moscow in the Kontinental Hockey League (KHL).
+He has previously played for Ottawa Senators and San Jose Sharks of the National Hockey League (NHL) and Kunlun Red Star of the KHL.
+Chartier was selected by the Sharks in the fifth round (149th overall) of the 2014 NHL entry draft.